 - Multiple Points of Exposure: If you or people around you used multiple asbestos-containing products, some or all of their manufacturers could be liable.
 This could increase your chances of a larger recovery.

 - Military Experience: Mesothelioma claims are made against the manufacturers of asbestos-containing products, not the United States military or government.
 If you served in the U.S. military, asbestos-containing product manufacturers who sold goods to the military could be added to the suit.

 - Company Under New Management: Many companies that manufactured asbestos products have since been acquired by larger corporations.
 Your legal team will work to establish which companies have been purchased or merged and to determine which parties should be held accountable for your injuries.

 Medical Expenses and Economic Losses

 Your mesothelioma case value is also determined by how mesothelioma impacts your finances.
 Diagnosing and treating mesothelioma is expensive, particularly because the disease is often hard to identify properly before it has spread.

-Medical care can be even harder to afford if someone stops working as a result of the diagnosis.
-This can include the person affected or a loved one who must provide full-time care.
+Medical care can be even harder to afford if someone stops working as a result of their mesothelioma diagnosis.
+This loss of income can potentially be recovered through a lawsuit, boosting the value of a mesothelioma case.

-As your Sokolove Law legal team builds your case, they will factor in the cost of care and your economic losses into the amount they request on your behalf.
+As your Sokolove Law legal team builds your case, they will factor the costs of care, lost wages, and any other related expenses into the amount they request on your behalf.

 Family Members and Dependents